fieldtrip/website/workshop/biomag2016.md

 The start of a trial was indicated with a fixation cross of random duration between 400 to 600 ms.
 The face stimuli was superimposed on the fixation cross for a random duration of 800 to 1,000 ms.
-Interstimulus interval of 1,700 ms comprised a central white circle.
+Inter stimulus interval of 1,700 ms comprised a central white circle.

 Two types of stimulation pattern: